 Tell us about your family and the people who played important roles in your life.

 My Aunt Irene had so many books in her bedroom that she didn't have room for a bed, so she would turn a sofa into a bed every evening.
 I loved looking at all her books, and her great love for literature inspired me to become a reader just like her.

 When did you first try to get your writing published and how did you go about it?

-It was in 1979 that I began to work as a professional writer.
-I read all kinds of books on "how to get stories and articles published" and I started to send out my own stories to magazine editors.
+I began to work as a professional writer many years ago.
+I read all kinds of books on "how to get stories and articles published" and I started to send out manuscripts to magazine editors.
 In the beginning, I received many "rejection letters" but finally my stories began to be accepted by the magazines.
 I was also writing for the local newspaper at the time and taking courses in journalism at Syracuse University.

 Several years later I decided to submit my material to book publishers.
-It took over five years and over one hundred rejection letters to get my first anthology of poetry, If You're Not Here, Please Raise Your Hand, published.
+It took over five years and over one hundred rejection letters to get my first book of poetry, If You're Not Here, Please Raise Your Hand, Poems About School, published.

 What did you major in and minor in in college?

 My major was in English and Elementary Education and my minor was in Psychology.
 I now write for Magination Press which is the children’s book imprint of the American Psychological Association and I get to experience all my interests at once – literature, education and psychology.